(Updated February 2024)

 • Negotiating a Screen Deal

-There are different types of screen minimums.
-A summary of contractual screen compensation can be found on Pages 1–5 of the 2020 Schedule of Minimums.
-The Guild aims to advance all writer income, not just minimums.
+While the MBA establishes minimum compensation, writers are able to—and should wherever possible—negotiate “overscale” terms, or terms that exceed the MBA minimums.
+MBA minimums are intended to act as a “floor.”
+They are not the ceiling.
 Both the Screen Compensation Guide and the Screen Compensation Guide For Streaming Services can help feature writers and their reps negotiate higher pay.
 These and other resources can be found in the Writers’ Deal Hub, a centralized resource dedicated to helping writers negotiate their individual overscale deals.
+The Agency Department can also provide customized research on comparable deals to assist you and your representatives in your individual deal negotiation; we encourage screenwriters to make use of this resource.

 Negotiating for the initial compensation you want in your screen deal isn’t the only deal point that matters.
 Here are some other key items to keep in mind: